-Warm-up after your outdoor excursions with a taste of Oslo's thriving sauna culture.
-A fun option is KOK’s Floating Saunas, where you can enjoy the refreshing combination of a hot sauna and a jump into the crisp water of the Oslofjord (year-round.)
-If shopping is more your style, head to Frogner, better known as the epicenter for Oslo’s affluent West End, where you can admire the swanky shops and 19th-century architecture.
+Warm up after your outdoor excursions with a taste of Oslo's thriving sauna culture.
+A fun option is KOK's Floating Saunas, where you can enjoy the refreshing combination of a hot sauna and a jump into the crisp water of the Oslofjord (year-round.)
+If shopping is more your style, head to Frogner, better known as the epicenter of Oslo's affluent West End, where you can admire the swanky shops and 19th-century architecture.

 Don't miss visiting some of the city's top-notch museums as well.
 Some recommendations include:

-- The Fram Museum, dedicated to telling the story of Norwegian polar exploration.
+- The Fram Museum is dedicated to telling the story of Norwegian polar exploration.

-- The Norwegian Maritime Museum offers exhibits on coast culture and maritime history, covering shipbuilding, boat models, fishing, marine archeology, and shipping.
+- The Norwegian Maritime Museum offers exhibits on coast culture and maritime history, covering shipbuilding, boat models, fishing, marine archaeology, and shipping.

 - The Kon-Tiki Museum showcases vessels and maps from the Kon-Tiki expedition, as well as a library with about 8,000 books.